unikubehq/cli/docs/development.rst

 Before you can see the traffic hitting your local container you will be prompted for your root password.
 The Unikube CLI has to perform DNS modifications on your host system in order to be able to reach services within the cluster.

-If everything went fine to this point and your application server *supports code hot-reloading* you can see changes in your current working tree immediately reflected in the cluster.
+If everything went fine up to here and your application server *supports code hot-reloading* you can see changes in your current working tree immediately reflected in the cluster.
 You can still enter this container on an interactive shell with the ``unikube app shell`` (see :ref:`unikube app shell<reference/app:shell>`) command.